The unlimited access meal plan sounds great but what if I miss a meal because of work, class or an extra activity?

 - The HACCP Committee establishes and monitors food safety policies and procedures.

-Can guests join me for any of the meals?
+Can guests join me for meals?

 How can I change my meal plan?

 To change your meal plan, e-mail Housing at housing.unl.edu.